NelsonPython/Connect_IoT_Device_to_I3/README.md

 ### Setting up accounts

-In order to test, you need one account to publish the data and another account t                                                                             o subscribe to your data stream.
+In order to test, you need one account to publish the data and another account to subscribe to your data stream.
+Register your topic at [http://eclipse.usc.edu:8000](http://eclipse.usc.edu:8000).
-I setup two accounts:  Nelson (publisher) and NelsonBuyor (subscriber).

-Register your topic at [http://eclipse.usc.edu:8000](http://eclipse.usc.edu:8000                                                                             ).
 Click the Documentation menu item for step-by-step instructions.

 ### Programming

 I used two scripts:  AstroPiOTA_publish.py and AstroPiOTA_subscribe.py.
-AstroPi                                                                             OTA_subscribe.py creates the AstroPiOTA.log file with weather station data.
+AstroPiOTA_subscribe.py creates the AstroPiOTA.log file with weather station data.

 #### AstroPiOTA_publish.py

-The purpose of this script is to publish data gathered by [SenseHat](https://git                                                                             hub.com/NelsonPython/AstroPiOTA/blob/master/BuildIT.md).
+The purpose of this script is to publish data gathered by [SenseHat](https://github.com/NelsonPython/AstroPiOTA/blob/master/BuildIT.md).

 ```
 #!/usr/bin/python